Are software testers less skilful than software developers?

 It just doesn’t stop here.
 Writing automated scripts was a small part of the big story.
 The reporting is their main focus.

 Testers have to convince the client that the product they are about to use is going to be free of bugs and security vulnerabilities.
 For that they need proof and for proof

 So, they not only write scripts to automate the testing but also they write code to produce reports of their test cases in an attractive way.
 And to all my friends, if you have ever created a simple reporting tool, you will know how much it takes to create rich reports.

 To add a little knowledge of the industry process – No matter how good the developer is.
 Until and unless tester gives a sign-off stating that he has tested the functionalities and everything works as it should, the project does not move to the next stage.
 [Power of a Tester]

 Software Testers are Multi-Tasking

-Not only that, they have to attend meetings and calls with the client because they are the ones who is going to understand the requirements and translate into a developer friendly language.
+Not only that, they have to attend meetings and calls with the client because they are the ones who are going to understand the requirements and translate into a developer-friendly language.